The Primates found in Uganda -Ugnda is home to 20 species of Primates

 The 20 species of Primates found in Uganda-the Premier Primate Destination in East Africa

-Uganda is without a doubt the Best and Premier Prijmate Destination in Africa!
+Uganda is, without a doubt, the Best and Premier private destination in Africa!

-The Primate Found in Uganda-the Premier Primate Destination in East Africa: Uganda is often called the “Premier Primate Destination in Africa” due to its incredible primate population and the opportunities it offers for primate watching and conservation.
+The Primate Found in Uganda- the Premier Primate Destination in East Africa: Uganda is often called the “Premier Primate Destination in Africa” due to its incredible primate population and opportunities for primate watching and conservation.

 The country is renowned for its diverse and rich wildlife, including many primate species.